-Discussion followed and Dr. Schroeder was asked to define the Illinois universities and the Illinois Online Network was a faculty development program for online teaching.
+Discussion followed and Dr. Schroeder was asked to define the Illinois Virtual Campus and the Illinois Online Network (ION).
+He said that the Illinois Virtual Campus was a database listing all online courses offered in Illinois colleges and universities and the Illinois Online Network was a faculty development program for online teaching.
 Dr. Schmidt asked if all programs listed on the Illinois Virtual Campus were accredited because he wanted to be sure students were aware which courses were accredited.